We all know that cockroaches are one of the common household pests in American.

-Unlike humans and most mammals, they have their eyes on their head which enables them to have a 360-degree vision of what goes on in their environment.
+Unlike humans and most mammals, they have their eyes on their heads, enabling them to have a 360-degree vision of what goes on in their environment.

-This sensory ability is what enables them to run away from predators without necessarily having to see them.
-They see every movement as a threat and they are very good at hiding.
+This sensory ability is what enables them to run away from predators without necessarily having to see them; they see every movement as a threat, and they are very good at hiding.

-Their compound eyes are dorsolaterally situated on the head.
-They are black and bean-shaped made up of about 2000 hexagonal units called the ommatidium.
-Each unit functions as a visual receptor.
+Their compound eyes are dorsolaterally situated on the head; they are black and bean-shaped, made up of about 2000 hexagonal units called the ommatidium; each unit functions as a visual receptor.

-Can Cockroaches See in the Dark?
+Can Roaches See in the Dark?

 Research has proven that cockroaches see in the dark by being able to pool light signals over time.

 Uses of the Antenna

-Each antenna is as long as the body and it contains tiny hairs called bristles.
-On these bristles are mechanoreceptors which convey tactile and active sensory signals.
+Each antenna is as long as the body, and it contains tiny hairs called bristles; on these bristles are mechanoreceptors that convey tactile and active sensory signals.

-They allow the roach to detect vibrations caused by the movements of other creatures in the environment.
-Through this, the roach is able to sense the presence of a predator.
+They allow the roach to detect vibrations caused by the movements of other creatures in the environment; through this, the roach is able to sense the presence of a predator.

-They are afraid of the light which is why when they are not hunting for food, they hide in the dark at daytime.
-They see light as a threat.
+They are afraid of the light, so when they are not hunting for food, they hide in the dark in the daytime; they see the light as a threat.

-This is why proper storage of food items is strongly advised.
-Roaches are one of the fastest insects in the world able to move in the dark with an average speed of 3mps.
+This is why proper storage of food items is strongly advised; roaches are one of the fastest insects globally, able to move in the dark with an average speed of 3mps.